 Tobacco use remains the leading cause of preventable death and disease in the United States and in New Jersey.
 To address this enormous toll, the American Lung Association in New Jersey calls for the following actions to be taken by our elected officials:

-1. Increase the tobacco tax and create tax parity between the tax on cigarettes and other tobacco products, including electronic cigarettes;
+- Increase the tobacco tax and create tax parity between the tax on cigarettes and other tobacco products, including electronic cigarettes; and

-2. Secure state tobacco prevention and cessation funding; and
+- Secure state tobacco prevention and cessation funding.

 The American Lung Association in New Jersey will continue to educate lawmakers on the ongoing fight against tobacco.
-Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals: the equalization of taxes on other tobacco products, increase the age to purchase tobacco to 21 years and funding to prevent our youth from starting to smoke as well as helping individuals who want to quit to do so.
+Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals: the equalization of taxes on other tobacco products and funding to prevent our youth from starting to smoke as well as helping individuals who want to quit to do so.